 Students applying for financial aid must complete the following steps:

-All students who are on financial aid must clear their records with the Financial Aid Office prior to withdrawing from school.
-Those financial aid recipients who plan to graduate or who plan not to return to Mary Hardin-Baylor the following regular semester must also clear their records with the Financial Aid Office.
-Failure to do so will mean that a hold will be placed on the student’s diploma and/or transcripts.
+All students who are on financial aid must inform the Financial Aid Office prior to graduation or withdrawing from school.
+Exit counseling is a federal requirement and must be completed upon exiting the university.
+Failure to do so will result in a hold being placed on the student’s diploma and/or transcripts.

 A financial aid recipient withdrawing from the university and receiving a refund from the UMHB Cashier’s Office in accordance with the policy listed under the Financial Information section in this catalog may be required to repay institutional aid to UMHB with the refund.
 The percentage of institutional aid repaid to UMHB will be based upon the percentage of refund received by the student. (i.e. Students receiving 80% tuition refund will repay 80% of the institutional aid.)

 State and federal financial aid will be returned in accordance with governmental regulations upon a student’s withdrawal.
 State financial aid will be returned to the state in a declining percentage through the first four weeks of a semester.